yashraj3340/forms/README.md

 Project Title: React Sign Up Page

 Description:
 This project is a basic sign-up page built using React, Vite, and TypeScript.
-It provides a simple interface for users to sign up by entering their email address, username, and password.
+It provides a simple interface for users to sign up by entering their email address and password.

 Features:
-Input fields for email address, username, and password.
+Input fields for email address and password.
 Validation for each input field to ensure proper formatting.
 Submit button to register the user.
 Error handling for invalid inputs or failed registration attempts.